Heavy Manufacturing of Power Plants

 Hyundai Engineering & Construction is involved in the consortium building the four Barakah APR-1400 reactors in UAE.
 It is also an engineering services company, not a manufacturer.

-China's heavy manufacturing plants can make about seven sets of pressure vessels and steam generators per year, a doubling from 2007, but this is projected to rise to 20 sets per year by 2015.
+China's heavy manufacturing plants can make about eight sets of pressure vessels and steam generators per year, a doubling from 2007, but this is projected to rise to 20 sets per year with a view to export.
 The National Development & Reform Commission (NDRC) in 2006 authorized major investment by three major fabricators, all state-owned.
-However, it appears that China cannot yet make large pumps and steam valves independently, and UK's Sheffield Forgemasters supplies these for AP1000 reactors globally.
+However, UK's Sheffield Forgemasters has been supplying reactor coolant pumps for AP1000 reactors globally.

 In mid 2013 the main companies making nuclear island equipment were CFHI, with China National Erzhong Group, and Shanghai Electric Heavy Machinery, while Shanghai Electric, Dongfang Electric and Harbin Electric focused on equipment manufacturing for conventional island.
 In 2013 the National Nuclear Security Administration approved five private enterprises to obtain nuclear equipment design and manufacturing certificates including Sichuan Huadu, KINWA, Qingdao Lanshi, Wuxi Huaertai and Jiangsu Haishi Pumps.